AustinHartman/auhar.com/_posts/2020-11-29-validating-artifially-detected-doublets.md

 intersection of these sets of barcodes was 117.
 I found this to be much higher than I had expected, and I suppose that’s a good thing.

-The image below reiterates the overlap between the two methods of doublet detection.
-There seems to be one main region in the top left (cloud of red) which both methods classify as full of doublets.
+The image below depicts the overlap between the two methods of doublet detection.
+There seems to be one main region in the top left (cloud of red) of both UMAPs which both methods classify as full of doublets.
 Around UMAP 1 coordinate 7 and UMAP 2 coordinate 2 there are a couple small clusters with a few cell barcodes sprinkled in between.
 Scrublet labels some of them as doublets but the validation method does not.
-I think this brings up an important limitation in the validation method.
-Because doublets are detected based on the presence of a TCR and BCR contig, only T cell and B cell can be detected.
-This also raises important questions about what the expected upper limit for overlap between the two methods putative doublets is, since it must be below one.
-According to [Biolegend][biolegend-cellfreq-link], the expected cell frequencies for PBMCs are 60-80% T cells and 5-15% B cells with natural killer cells, monocytes, and dendritic cells making up the remaining population.
-Given melanoma datasets are less common than PBMCs and possibly more variable, I'd like to redo this analysis on a more common sample such as PBMCs.
-This would allow further confidence in validation because when the underlying cell frequencies are known, the hypothetical upper bound on putative doublet across methods can be better compared.
+This brings up an important limitation in the validation method.
+Because doublets are detected based on the presence of a TCR and BCR contig, only T cell and B cell multiplets can be detected.
+This also raises important questions about what the expected upper limit for overlap between the two methods putative doublets is, since it must be below one if the dataset contains cells other than B cells and T cells.
+According to [Biolegend][biolegend-cellfreq-link], the expected cell frequencies for human PBMCs are
+60-80% T cells and 5-15% B cells with natural killer cells, monocytes, and dendritic cells making up the remaining population.
+Given that this sample is from a melanoma and such samples are less ubiquitous, the cell type frequencies are less clear.
+I'd like to redo this analysis on PBMCs because it will better validate the Srublet method.
+I could use cell type frequencies to estimate the upper bound for the overlap between the Scrublet and TCR-BCR doublets.

 ![doublets](/assets/scrublet-vs-tcrbcr-doublets.png)